bitwiseworks/python-os2/Doc/library/string.rst

 .. function:: zfill(s, width)

-   Pad a numeric string on the left with zero digits until the given width is reached.
+   Pad a numeric string *s* on the left with zero digits until the given *width* is reached.
 Strings starting with a sign are handled correctly.

-.. function:: replace(str, old, new[, maxreplace])
+.. function:: replace(s, old, new[, maxreplace])

-   Return a copy of string *str* with all occurrences of substring *old* replaced by *new*.
+   Return a copy of string *s* with all occurrences of substring *old* replaced by *new*.
 If the optional argument *maxreplace* is given, the first *maxreplace* occurrences are replaced.